 A living will goes into effect only when two doctors decide that you’re either in a coma and won’t recover or you have a terminal illness and can’t make decisions for yourself.

-The “durable power of attorney for health care” is a document that lets you state who should make health care decisions for you if you’re no longer able to make them yourself.
+The “durable power of attorney for health care,” or “health care proxy,” is a document that lets you state who should make health care decisions for you if you’re no longer able to make them yourself.
+Your inability to make your own decisions may be temporary because of an accident or permanent because of a disease.
 The person you name is called the agent or attorney-in-fact.

 The document lets you name an agent and specify the treatments you want or don’t want to have.
 Unlike a living will, you don’t have to be terminally ill or in a coma for a power of attorney to take effect.
 It applies anytime you lose your ability to make health care decisions.